mossbanay/Psychology-3-4/Glossary.md

 Examples include:
 - In an experiment concerning the affect of alcohol on driving performance, it is important to give the participants alcohol after the sober test but before the second test.

+### Central nervous system
+##### Also known as CNS

+The CNS is constructed from the brain and the spinal cord.
+It transmits messages to and from the peripheral nervous system via the spinal cord.

 ### Cerebral cortex

 TODO